marcelriedel/JatSinForm/README.md

 ## Getting Started

-You need a browser (chromium-based like Chrome or Firexfox).
+You need a browser (tested for Chrome or Firefox only).
-You need an IDE (like Visual Studio Code) to run the application scripts (cors-policy-friendly) in the web-browser.
+You need an IDE (e.g. Visual Studio Code) or other server-solutions to run the js-application scripts (cors-policy-friendly) in the web-browser.